protik77/python3-sensehat/README.md

 docker run --privileged -it protik77/python3-sensehat bash
 ```

-This should pull the image from the docker hub, create a temporary container with an interactive shell.
+The command above should pull the image from the docker hub, create a temporary container with an interactive shell.
 The prompt at this point should look like,
 ```bash
 root@0cab39t3d53:/code#
 ```